-Pakistani Drone, Heroin Seized Near Border In Punjab's Tarn Taran
+Pakistani drone, heroin seized near border in Punjab's Tarn Taran

 During a joint search with the Punjab Police on Monday, the drone (hexacopter) and three kilogrammes of heroin wrapped with yellow tape were recovered from the field near Khemkaran village, said the official.

 “Another Pakistani drone recovered by the joint efforts of BSF and Punjab Police,” said the official.
-(Agencies)
+(PTI)